-Ezra has extensive experience handling complex and unusual class action litigation, and has handled all aspects of such cases from inception through trial and appeal.
-His work in this area includes defeat of class certification in a rare copyright class action against one of the world’s leading publishers, successful opposition of class certification in an unusual defendant class action against many large financial institutions, and a successful defense verdict in a consumer class action trial against an international retailer, including affirmance on appeal.
-He is an active member of the Firm’s Class Action Working Group and regularly writes and speaks on class action issues.
+Beyond his counseling practice, Ezra has experience handling complex and unusual class action litigation, including some of the largest privacy and data security class actions in the United States.
+This includes the defense of major national retailers facing data security litigation and the representation of consumer-facing companies facing large class actions filed under the TCPA and other privacy statutes.
+He has handled all aspects of such cases from inception through trial and appeal and has rare experience litigation class actions all the way through class trial.
+He is the co-leader of the Firm’s Class Action Working Group and regularly writes and speaks on class action issues.
 He is a contributor to the Firm’s chapter on class action litigation in the leading treatise Business and Commercial Litigation in Federal Courts and co-author of a chapter in A Practitioner’s Guide to Class Actions, among others.

 Class Actions & Complex Litigation

 Won complete defense verdict and affirmance on appeal in a rare consumer class action trial for a major national retailer under California’s gift card redemption law in which the Plaintiff class sought damages of more than $30 million